rimalisaac/NodeMCU-Dual-Relay-Timer-Controller/README.md

 # NodeMCU Dual Relay Timer Controller

+Added option to select NO and NC mode for the relay.

+Added option to set a name for the relay.

 A web-based dual relay controller using NodeMCU (ESP8266) with automatic scheduling and persistent storage.

 ## Features